What Is Wernicke-Korsakoff Syndrome?

 If you aren’t treated for Wernicke encephalopathy quickly, it can lead to Korsakoff syndrome.

-The rest of your thinking is usually fine.
 You might talk to someone and seem like yourself.
 But a minute or two later, you won’t remember anything about it, not even who you spoke with.

 It also can happen if you don’t get enough nutrients from your diet or if you have certain health problems.
 These other causes include: